The Story of ELIZA: The AI That Fooled the World

 For example, when a user typed, “I feel sad,” ELIZA might respond, “Why do you feel sad?”
 This simple reflection technique, mirroring the user’s words back at them in the form of a question, encouraged them to continue sharing their thoughts and feelings.
 Many users began to reveal personal and emotional information, believing ELIZA was responding thoughtfully, even though it was merely following scripted patterns without any true understanding.

-1. 1.
-Humans naturally ascribe human-like qualities to objects and entities, especially those that exhibit behavior we associate with intelligence or empathy.
+Humans naturally connect human-like qualities to objects and entities.
 This tendency is why we sometimes talk to our pets, cars, or even computers as if they can understand us.
-ELIZA's simple yet structured responses made it easy for users to believe they were engaging with a sentient being.
+ELIZA’s simple yet structured responses made it easy for users to believe they were engaging with a sentient being.

 The Limitations of ELIZA